 Case studies are in-depth analyses of real-world examples that demonstrate how a particular solution or strategy was implemented.
 They typically highlight the problem, approach, results, and lessons learned.
 Commonly used in business, healthcare, and education, case studies serve as powerful tools for decision-making and knowledge sharing.

-Consumer Electronics Housings: Flow lines5 and warping were observed in housings from a consumer electronics company.
+Flow lines and warping were observed in housings from a consumer electronics company.
 By analyzing mold flow in detail and making adjustments to switchover position, these flaws were reduced significantly.
 An optimized switchover position enabled even filling and packing — so parts look good upon close inspection, resist damage better as well.

 What are the Challenges of Optimizing Switching locations?